leselemannathoko/AssementBotsZA/README.md

 # Botsza-Junior-Developer-Assessment

-Link to the prototype 👉 - `https://www.figma.com/proto/28lO4HbTbOBiGcQDyeTprA/BotsZA-CRUD-Profile?node-id=1%3A3&scaling=min-zoom&page-id=0%3A1&starting-point-node-id=1%3A3`
+Link to the prototype 👉 - [Figma Design].(https://www.figma.com/proto/28lO4HbTbOBiGcQDyeTprA/BotsZA-CRUD-Profile?node-id=1%3A3&scaling=min-zoom&page-id=0%3A1&starting-point-node-id=1%3A3)

 ## Purpose